bloxstreet/support/guides/training-guide.md

 **Trainer:** *Stay online until the ranker dismisses you and says that you have been ranked.
 It has been a pleasure training you!*

-**Rankers should run the :info command on each LR after ranking and before kicking.
+**Rankers should run the :info command on each LR before kicking.
 Running the command ensures each LR has been ranked correctly.**

 **Trainers should leave the Training Center after taking their LRs to a purple ranking line.
 Trainers should not wait until after their LRs have been ranked.
 However, if an SHR decides a photo will be taking place, trainers may head to the lobby and follow their directions.**

 ## Training Conclusion
 {: .text-red-300 }
 Once the training has ended, there should be no LRs remaining and very few HRs.
 All trainers must leave the server after they have finished training.
 If there are players left, encourage them to head to the store.
-Absolutely nothing else should be happening after training sessions.
-Do not sit around giving feedback as it is unnecessary.
+Nothing else should be happening after training sessions.
+Providing in-game feedback is unnecessary.
 Have an SHR shutdown or run :place all if there are many players remaining in the server.

-Leave the game when finished training or once you have been ranked.
-Trainers should not do anything else.
+Leave the server when finished training.
+Trainers should not do anything else unless instructed otherwise by an SHR.

 At the end of training, the Co-Host should post the last group shout.
 The group shout templates are located in a designated area.